-The Library of Virginia’s current exhibition, We Demand: Women’s Suffrage in Virginia commemorates the centennial of the ratification of the 19th Amendment to the U.S. Constitution guaranteeing women the right to vote.
+The Library of Virginia’s exhibition, We Demand: Women’s Suffrage in Virginia commemorated the centennial of the ratification of the 19th Amendment to the U.S. Constitution guaranteeing women the right to vote.

 The Library’s exhibition closed on May 28, 2021, but our traveling exhibition is on the road.
 Check out the schedule to see if it will be on display near you.

 While our gallery was closed to help stop the spread of Covid-19, exhibition curators created short videos highlighting sections of the exhibition.
 Check them out in our Suffrage playlist on YouTube.

 Click here to view this companion exhibition which highlights the roadblocks and ongoing work that has surrounded voting rights in Virginia since the passage of the 19th Amendment.

 Virginia suffragists were a remarkable group of talented and dedicated women who have largely been forgotten.

 Learn more about these women who campaigned for the vote.

 Explore our timeline of the campaign for woman suffrage in Virginia.

 Listen to excerpts from suffragists and anti-suffragists as they explain their opinions about votes for women.